| ||Format||Pages||Price|| |

-Geomembranes are used as impermeable barriers to prevent liquids from leaking from landfills, ponds, and other containments.
-The liquids may contain contaminants that if released can cause damage to the environment.
+4.1 Geomembranes are used as impermeable barriers to prevent liquids from leaking from landfills, ponds, and other containments.
+The liquids may contain contaminants that, if released, can cause damage to the environment.
 Leaking liquids can erode the subgrade, causing further damage.
 Leakage can result in product loss or otherwise prevent the installation from performing its intended containment purpose.
 For these reasons, it is desirable that the geomembrane have as little leakage as practical.

-Geomembrane leaks can be caused by poor quality of the subgrade, poor quality of the material placed on the geomembrane, accidents, poor workmanship, and carelessness.
+4.2 Geomembrane leaks can be caused by poor quality of the subgrade, poor quality of the material placed on the geomembrane, accidents, poor workmanship, manufacturing defects, and carelessness.

-The most significant cause of leaks in geomembranes covered with earth materials is construction damage caused by machinery that occurs while placing the earth material on the geomembrane.
+4.4 The most significant cause of leaks in geomembranes covered with earthen materials is construction damage caused by machinery that occurs while placing the earthen material on the geomembrane.
 Such damage also can breach additional layers of the lining system such as geosynthetic clay liners.

-Electrical leak location methods are an effective final quality assurance measure to locate previously undetected or missed leaks.
+4.5 Electrical leak location methods are an effective final quality assurance measure to detect and locate leaks.

 1.2 These practices are intended to ensure that leak location surveys are performed with demonstrated leak detection capability.
 To allow further innovations, and because various leak location practitioners use a wide variety of procedures and equipment to perform these surveys, performance-based operations are used that specify the minimum leak detection performance for the equipment and procedures.

-1.4 Separate procedures are given for leak location surveys for geomembranes covered with water and for geomembranes covered with earth materials.
-Separate procedures are given for leak detection sensitivity tests using actual and artificial leaks.
+1.4 Separate procedures are given for leak location surveys for geomembranes covered with water and for geomembranes covered with earthen materials.
+Separate procedures are given for leak detection distance tests using actual and artificial leaks.

-1.7 Warning—The electrical methods used for geomembrane leak location could use high voltages, resulting in the potential for electrical shock or electrocution.
+1.8 (Warning—The electrical methods used for geomembrane leak location could use high voltages, resulting in the potential for electrical shock or electrocution.
 This hazard might be increased because operations might be conducted in or near water.
-In particular, a high voltage could exist between the water or earth material and earth ground, or any grounded conductor.
+In particular, a high voltage could exist between the water or earthen material and earth ground, or any grounded conductor.
 These procedures are potentially VERY DANGEROUS, and can result in personal injury or death.
 The electrical methods used for geomembrane leak location should be attempted only by qualified and experienced personnel.
-Appropriate safety measures must be taken to protect the leak location operators as well as other people at the site.
+Appropriate safety measures must be taken to protect the leak location operators as well as other people at the site.)